Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/fluids.md

 [Topics](../../topics.md) > Features > Fluids

+# December 15th, 2020 Livestream
+* Q&A: Will Turbofuel finally be usable for Jetpacks in Update 4 or sooner? https://www.youtube.com/watch?v=pSGEDxxLn2E

 # November 17th, 2020 Livestream
 * Q&A: When are we getting an Alternate Recipe for Paint so we can automate it ? https://www.youtube.com/watch?v=4pFomutD4T0
 * Q&A: Fluid Dynamics + Water, can we get Water Wheels? https://www.youtube.com/watch?v=isSumSw8bV4